tullyH/spiritual-trip-report/memoir.md

 Because once you start seeing how your mind works, you also see how easily it can trick you.
 You can forget.
 You can lose your way.
+Another trick the mind pulled on me came during a high moment — not low.
+I was walking, feeling present, seeing people almost like actors moving through a dream — and suddenly the mind threw this thought:
+“What if you’re supposed to wake everyone up?”
+And it didn’t feel crazy.
+It felt peaceful.
+Almost obvious.
+Not like some dramatic “I’m the chosen one” thing.
+Just a quiet little spin:
+“Maybe you’re the one who’s supposed to help people remember.”
+Then a different voice in me fought back:
+“Okay, fine.
+Let’s say it’s true.
+I wake everyone up.
+I do the job.
+Then what?
+I come home.
+I sit down.
+Am I present right now, or not?”
+And that was the real break.
+It wasn’t about the story.
+It wasn’t about a mission.
+It was about presence.
+The mind will do anything to keep the dream spinning.
 Some people say you should do this kind of work in a group, or with a teacher—because the mind is just too sneaky to handle alone.
 Later, I did join some groups.
 Spiritual groups.
 Meditation groups.
 A Gurdjieff group.